 The MacCaLM team were also delighted to welcome Axel Gottfries (pictured, bottom left) as an Annual Fellow.
 Axel joined the project in 2018 as a post-doctoral fellow after completing his PhD in Economics at the University of Cambridge with a research focus on macroeconomics, labour economics and economic theory.
 Axel is co-author of MacCaLM Investigator, Mike Elsby, and recently presented their new work ‘Firm Dynamics, On-The-Job Search and Labour Market Fluctuations’ at the National Bureau of Economic Research’s Macro Perspectives Conference in July 2019.

 Over the course of 2019, the MacCaLM project has held a series of engaging events in coordination with the University of Edinburgh’s School of Economics.
-This includes the fantastic “An Evening with . . .” series headed by the School of Economics.
+This includes the new “An Evening with . . .” series headed by the School of Economics.
 These events, in which prominent members of the school give special lectures to economics students at Edinburgh were launched to celebrate the 10-year anniversary of the school.

 The series was kick started in March by MacCaLM Principal Investigator, John Moore, who presented his paper “Evil is the Root of all Money” to 180 staff and students.
 The lecture showcased Moore’s unpublished ideas that he developed in the early 2000’s alongside his colleague, and MacCaLM Investigator, Nobuhiro Kiyotaki at the London School of Economics and proved to be an insightful and immensely popular event for students and academics alike.